ElmoNeedsArson/Obsidian-3D-embed/README.md

 This plugin also allows you to make your scene with the whole model look as nice as possible.
 Influencing a lot of variables such as background colors, autorotation, lighting, scales, etc. [Look at the documentation below for all the options]

-> [!Developer Note!:]
+> [!Note]
-> If the plugin misses anything, feel free to open a github issue or tag me in the obsidian discord `@jesse5`.
+> Developer Note!: If the plugin misses anything, feel free to open a github issue or tag me in the obsidian discord `@jesse5`.
 I am very open to suggestions and bugfixes and love hearing them :)

 ## 1. Showing all filetypes in obsidian:
 Go to the settings tab of obsidian -> 'Files and Links' -> toggle the 'Detect all file extensions'